 Positive Energy for Your Cubicle in 5 Easy Steps

 After you’ve settled into your cubicle or office, learned the ropes, and started to add value to your company, it’s only natural to personalize your work space in a way that pleases you.
-Even though I’m fairly new to QLP, you can bet your bottom dollar that I have spent a decent amount of time researching the ways to fill my cubicle with positive energy.
+I have definitely spent a decent amount of time researching the ways to fill my cubicle with positive energy.

 It is one thing to create positive energy (via enthusiasm) in your own cubicle, but a lot of positive energy also comes from your surroundings.
 Following some of these simple steps for your cubicle can send happy waves all around!
 Soon, the whole office will be humming “Don’t Worry, Be Happy”!

 This is the most obvious step, but that doesn’t make it less important.
 Pictures help personalize your work space!
 Smiles are contagious, especially when they’re on the faces of people you love like friends and family.
 Or, if you’d rather not bring in all of your picture frames, artwork adds color to your neutral-colored cube walls as well.
 It is said that colors can play an important role in affecting our moods, so fill your cubicle with colors like green (associated with optimism), blue (said to be calming and gives a sense of security), and you can even treat yourself like the king or queen you are and throw a little purple (associated with royalty) in there, too!

 Note: For a fun, creative way to add color to your cubicle, just run out to the fabric store, buy a cheap sheet of fabric (hooray for clearance aisles!), and pin it up over your boring gray cubicle wall.
 Voilà!
 Who said you can’t have your own wallpaper at work?